 Increasingly individual companies are waking up to the risks and opportunities of hazardous chemicals, not only for brand image but also their overall competitiveness.

 ChemSec has an abundance of information and tools aimed at companies looking to improve their chemical management work, showing you that substituting hazardous chemicals with safer alternatives is both technically and economically feasible.

 Businesses do not like strict regulations?

-A prevalent misconception among media, politicians and others is that industry finds chemical regulations ineffective, burdensome and a threat to their profits.
+There is a common misunderstanding that industry oppose strict chemical regulations.
 This is largely a result of chemicals manufacturers lobbying on their own behalf while also claiming to speak on behalf of downstream users, such as consumer goods manufacturers, retailers and others.
 Yet it is exactly these users who have much to gain from better control over the chemicals that enter their operations.

 These businesses are dependent on up-stream suppliers for the safety of the items they produce and market.
 Therefore, they view appropriate regulation and pro-activeness as reducing their economic risks, creating a more equal playing field in the marketplace, and favouring public and consumer relations.
 In fact, evidence shows that large sectors of industry would gain from stricter chemicals legislation.
 It’s no surprise that many leading companies are “taking care of business” by helping to push for greater information and control.

 A passive approach is not the answer